-The aim is for one player or team to complete a straight line of three.
-Every time a target is score is hit then then the initials/team name or X / O is placed in the scoring square replacing the figures.
-As with normal noughts and crosses players aim to hinder their opponents to prevent them getting three in a row.
+One player or team aims to complete a straight line of three.
+Every time a target score is hit, the initials/team name or X / O is placed in the scoring square, replacing the figures.
+As with normal noughts and crosses, players aim to hinder their opponents to prevent them from getting three in a row.

 |Large 6||Treble 7||

-The game can be made easier by using single numbers in eight or all nine squares.
+The game can be made easier by using single numbers in eight of the nine squares.

 Darts: Three each